droonga/droonga.org/tutorial/1.0.4/add-replica/index.md

 ### Joining a new replica node to the cluster

-To add a new replica node to an existing cluster, you just run a command `droonga-engine-join` on one of existing replica nodes or the new replica node, in the directory the `catalog.jsoin` is located, like:
+To add a new replica node to an existing cluster, you just run a command `droonga-engine-join` on one of existing replica nodes or the new replica node, in the directory the `catalog.json` is located, like:

     (on 192.168.0.12)
     # cd ~/droonga